almron/iTach_IR_Node_Server/POLYGLOT_CONFIG.md

 longPoll: Not Used

 Custom Parameters:
-url: The ip address of the iTach device
+url: The ip address of the 7Port device

 All other custom params are user input devices with the Global Cache IR Codes
 key: The Device i.e. "Onkyo Receiver"